maniserowicz/ProcentCqrs/README.md

-This is my playgound for experiments with CQRS in web app.
+This is my playground for experiments with CQRS in web app.

 Main ideas: